 Calibrating your extruder steps is an essential task when you want to get the best 3D print model quality since it influences just how much filament is coming through that extrusion path and out the nozzle.

-This is basically controlling how much your the extruder motor actually rotates relative to pushing and pulling filament.
+This is basically controlling how much your extruder motor actually rotates relative to pushing and pulling filament.
 We measure the movement in “steps” and it is broken down into a portion of a full 360° rotation.

 When you tell your 3D printer to extrude 100mm of filament, you actually want 100mm of filament to be extruded.